Park Improvements at Werk Road

 Frequently Asked Questions

-Great Parks has completed a thorough assessment of the site, including its archaeology, geology, history and other aspects, and is using this information to inform design work.
+Great Parks has completed a thorough analysis of the site, including its archaeology, geology, history and other aspects, and is using this information to inform design work.
 Designs are addressing community priorities identified in the park’s conceptual master plan.
-Early site preparation is underway, with construction expected to begin in fall 2026.
+Early site preparation began in March 2026, with construction expected to begin in fall 2026.

-The park is already open, although it will close March 2-13 and again in late April-early May for site preparation, then from November 2026 through the project’s completion for construction.
-As work progresses, the goal is to expand public access to completed areas over time.
+The park is already open, although it will close for construction from November 2026 through the project’s completion.
+As work progresses, Great Parks' goal is to expand public access to completed areas over time.

 The park’s master plan includes new trails, improved access and neighborhood connectivity, on-site parking, all-season restrooms, natural play structures, gathering spaces and other features, all designed to have a minimal environmental impact.